mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 - to contrast thematic analysis of the stages of design with other learning models like PBL
 - to identify roles through repeated patterns of interactions
 - to reflect on the thesis questions

+Following the approach of Morcom -@morcomScaffoldingSocialEmotional2014, I drew on Rogoff's -@rogoffObservingSocioculturalActivity1993 three planes of sociocultural activity used to help understand activity in a Community of Learners.

 #### Coding Roles and Interactions.